fastai/fastpages/README.md

 If you need to restart just the Jekyll server, and it's running in the background — you can do `docker-compose restart jekyll`.

-_Note that the blog won't autoreload on change, you'll have to hit refresh manually._
+_Note that the blog won't autoreload on change, you'll have to refresh your browser manually._

 ### Converting the pages locally